DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/Code/README.md

 In ESPHome you configure the board in the *yaml* code.

+*NB.
+ESPHome unfortunately for some reason, does not list support for the ESP32-C6 within the code but it does work!*

 The below example will configure the ESP32-C6.

 	  - board: esp32-c6-devkitm-1